 Aging may spur digestive issues, but Dr. Rizk suggests five steps you can take to counteract those challenges.

 2. Avoid foods that trigger heartburn or reflux.
 For some, dairy causes the worst stomach problems.
 For others, it could be gluten.
 Since it’s different for everyone, try an elimination diet if you are uncertain about which foods cause issues for you.
 Talk to your doctor about getting tested for food allergies and food sensitivities to help find the culprit.

 3. Consider a probiotic.
 Probiotic supplements, which contain helpful “good” bacteria, sometimes can aid people with chronic constipation.
 However, don’t take them for diarrhea unless it is after specific types of infections.
-Probiotics also come in the forms of certain yogurts (check the label), “live” (fresh) sauerkraut, kombucha and tempeh.
+Probiotics also come in the forms of certain yogurts (check the label), “live” (fresh) sauerkraut, apple cider vinegar, kombucha and tempeh.